exakat/exakat-docs/Reference/Rules.rst

 Suggestions
 ^^^^^^^^^^^

+* Eliminate the trait in the parent class
-* Eliminate one of the trait request
+* Eliminate the trait in the child class

 Specs
 ^^^^^